 Information on trails and nature sightseeing spots in the Kurobe Gorge

-The Keyaki-Daira Visitor Center is located deep in the Kurobe Gorge, between in the Tateyama and Ushirotateyama mountain ranges.
+The Keyaki-Daira Visitor Center is located deep within the Kurobe Gorge, between the Tateyama and Ushirotateyama mountain ranges.

-Near the visitor center are many trails and inns with hot spring baths, as well as a seasonal foot bath that's accessible from late spring to autumn.
+You will find many trails and inns around the visitor center with hot spring baths, and a seasonal footbath that is accessible from late spring to autumn.

 |Open||9:00 a.m. – 5:00 p.m. (when the Kurobekyokoku railway is running)|